 }

-Mathematics: The matrix \(\boldsymbol{\omega}\) contains random values drawn from a normal distribution with scaling \(1/\sigma\).
-It is drawn once and never modified – it is not a learned parameter.
+Mathematics: The matrix \(\boldsymbol{\omega}\) contains random values drawn from \(\mathcal{N}(0, 1/\sigma^2)\).
+It is drawn once (with a fixed random seed for reproducibility) and never modified – it is not a learned parameter.
 The cosine ensures that \(\mathbf{z}(x)^\top\mathbf{z}(x')\) approximates the Gaussian kernel \(k(x,x') = \exp(-\|x-x'\|^2/2\sigma^2)\).
-The larger \(D\), the better the approximation – at \(D = 1536\) the accuracy is sufficient for our model.
+The larger \(D\), the better the approximation.

 3. predict() – Determining the next word